 Besides their inhibitory effects on the heart (e.g., ↓ heart rate), β-blockers decrease blood pressure by inhibiting β1-receptors of the juxtaglomerular apparatus (JGA), which leads to decreased renin release.

 - Atrial natriuretic peptide (ANP): volume overload → dilation of atria → secretion of ANP by myocytes

-- BNP): volume overload → dilation of ventricles → secretion of ANP by myocytes (
+- Brain natriuretic peptide (BNP): volume overload → dilation of ventricles → secretion of BNP by myocytes

 - Increases contraction of smooth muscle in blood vessels via V1 receptor → increased blood pressure → increased kidney perfusion